The short version:

 Curriculum Development: I worked on aspects of education policy relating to curriculum development.

 Secondary School Teaching : I completed my PGCE (Chemistry) at the University of Cambridge and worked as a teacher in a large 11-19 comprehensive school in Cambridgeshire.
+I currently work part time for a charity which provides online education for children who are not attending school for a variety of reasons including bullying.

 University Teaching : I gave final year undergraduate lectures on receptor pharmacology at the University of Cambridge but the largest part of my teaching was small group tutorials in pharmacology for Lucy Cavendish and Wolfson Colleges.
 I also lectured and gave tutorials for the first year Maths for Biologists course for Natural Scientists.
 I was honoured to receive a Student-Led Teaching Award from the Cambridge University Students’ Union in 2015.